UniMath/agda-unimath/src/foundation/truncation-equivalences.lagda.md

 ### There is an `k`-equivalence between the fiber of a map and the fiber of its `(k+1)`-truncation

-This is an instance of Corollary 2.29 in Christensen, Opie, Rijke & Scoccola listed below.
+This is an instance of Corollary 2.29 in [CORS'20].

 We consider the following composition of maps